Business continuity planning: Consistency

 While RTO and RPO are absolute per-system values, RCO is expressed as a percentage that measures the deviation between actual and targeted state of business data across systems for process groups or individual business processes.

 The following formula calculates RCO with "n" representing the number of business processes and "entities" representing an abstract value for business data:

 100% RCO means that post recovery, no business data deviation occurs.

-Threat and risk analysis (TRA)

-After defining recovery requirements, each potential threat may require unique recovery steps.
-Common threats include:
+Risk Assessment(RA)

+The purpose of the Risk Assessment phase is to identify risks that could lead to disruptions and to assess their likelihood and potential impact.

+The main action of the Risk Assessment include: